-Do not configure the branch server as a traditionally managed proxy.
-The branch server must be configured as a Salt client.
+The branch server must be configured as a Salt managed proxy.

-Cobbler TFTP is not currently supported on SUSE Manager for Retail.
+Cobbler TFTP is not supported on SUSE Manager for Retail.
 Do not configure the susemanager-tftpsync-recv tool on a SUSE Manager for Retail Branch Server.

 Install SUSE Manager Build Host